AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/faq-hints.rst

 - Request a course when you are sure you will use it.
 You can use the general use containers for writing notebooks before that point.

+- Don't forget about the :doc:`flexible ways of accessing course data
+  <../coursedata>`.

 - The course directory is stored according to the :doc:`Science-IT data policy </aalto/datapolicy>`.
 In short, all data is stored in group directories (for these purposes, the course is a group).
 The